mojotech/torch/README.md

 ## Usage

 Run `mix torch.gen (eex|slim)` to generate admin controllers and views for a given Ecto schema module.
 Torch expects you to have already defined the schema in your project.
+Also, Torch expects you to have `phoenix_slime` installed and configured if you generate `slim` templates.

 For example, if we wanted to generate an admin area for a `Post` model we already have using `eex` templates, we could run this command: